NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Roll the Bones of Fate.md

 **1 Good** You or an ally within 30 feet can roll twice on your next attack roll or skill check, taking the higher result.
 This is a fortune effect. [[Feat_Feature Effects/Effect_ Roll the Bones of Fate (Good)|Effect: Roll the Bones of Fate (Good)]]

-**2 Bad** One creature you are observing within 30 feet must succeed at a Will save against your spellcasting DC; on a failure, the target must roll twice on their next attack roll or skill check that takes at least one action to perform, taking the lower result.
+**2 Bad** One creature you are observing within 30 feet must succeed at a Will save against your spell DC; on a failure, the target must roll twice on their next attack roll or skill check that takes at least one action to perform, taking the lower result.
 This is a misfortune effect.

 **3 Mixed** You gain the benefits of rolling both a 1 and a 2.